shashanklupadyay/Migraine-Diary/README.md

 Analyze Data: Visit the "Analytics" or "Reports" section to view visualizations and gain insights from your logged data.

 📂 Project Structure

 .
-├── public/                 # Static assets (HTML, CSS, images) ├── src/                    # Main source code
+├── public/                 # Static assets (HTML, CSS, images)

+├── src/                    # Main source code

 │   ├── components/         # Reusable UI components

 │   ├── pages/              # Individual application pages

 │   ├── api/                # Backend API routes

 │   └── App.js              # Main application component

 ├── package.json            # Project dependencies and scripts

 ├── .env.example            # Example environment variables

 ├── README.md               # The file you're currently reading
-└── LICENSE                 # Project license

 🤝 Contributing
 Your contributions are what make this project great!
 If you have an idea for a new feature, a bug report, or a code improvement, please open an issue or submit a pull request.
 Check out our CONTRIBUTING.md for more details.

-📄 License
-This project is licensed under the MIT License - see the LICENSE file for details.